shadoweG/RPFX/README.md

 If you like, you can set RPFX to automatically open on login.

-To disable it kill it from Activity Monitor.
+To disable it you can kill it from Activity Monitor.

+## Orginal Author
+Btw, this is a upgraded fork of [RPFX](https://github.com/PKBeam/RPFX) made by [PKBeam](https://github.com/PKBeam)